vineetma/springtutorial/lets_add_junit.md

 ---
-layout: default
+layout: docs
 overview: true
-title: Lets add Junit to automate our testing
+title: Automate testing
 ---

 #How to get this Junit?